-Fungicides to be tested are 1) Aprovia (soratenol, Syngenta), 2) Endura (boscalid, Syngenta), 3) Luna Privilege (fluopyram, Bayer), 4) Kenja (isofedamid, ISK Bioscience), 5) Oso (polyoxin D, Certis), and 6) Kabuto (pyriofenone, ISK Bioscience).
-Experiment will be repeated three times per isolate to validate the results.
+Fungicides to be tested are 1) Aprovia (soratenol/ benzovindflupyr, Syngenta), 2) Endura (boscalid, Syngenta), 3) Luna Privilege (fluopyram, Bayer), 4) Kenja (isofedamid, ISK Bioscience), 5) Oso (polyoxin D, Certis), and 6) Kabuto (pyriofenone, ISK Bioscience).
+The experiment will be repeated three times per isolate to validate the results.
 The results will be analyzed using a generalized linear mixed model (PROC GLIMMIX, SAS, ver.
 9.4, Cary, NC) to determine the effect of fungicide and its concentration.
 Fungicide type, and concentration will be considered as fixed effects and experimental repetitions will be considered as a random factor.

 In addition, traditional mycelium growth and spore germination tests will be conducted to confirm their lack of sensitivity to fungicides.
-Plates of 1/4 PDA or MM will be amended with stock fungicide solution to give final concentrations of 0.0, 0.01, 0.1, 1.0, 10.0, 25.0, 50.0 and 100.0 μg/ml for each fungicide.
+Plates of 1⁄4 PDA or MM will be amended with stock fungicide solution to give final concentrations of 0.0, 0.01, 0.1, 1.0, 10.0, 25.0, 50.0 and 100.0 μg/ml for each fungicide.
 A 5 mm diameter agar block will be cut from the advancing edge of an actively growing culture on 1/4 PDA (using a 60mm Petri dish) and placed in the center of the dish, myceliaside down, on the surface of the amended PDA.
 Plates will be incubated in the dark at 25°C for 4-6 days.
 The radial diameter (perpendicular measurements in millimeters) will be recorded for each colony.
 The corrected diameter (mean radial diameter minus the length of the agar block) will be used to calculate percent relative growth (%RG = [mean diameter of colony/mean diameter of colony on non-amended agar] × 100) and percent relative growth inhibition (%RGI = 100 - %RG) compared with the non-amended controls.
 At each experiment, three plates will be used per isolate, the experiment will be conducted twice, and the mean corrected colony diameters will be used in all calculations.
 As with AB assay, we will select several different types of medium (e.g., minimal, and 1⁄4 PDA) for testing of SDHI material since it is known to affect the efficacy [7].

 Germination rate: Four 5 μ l of spore suspension with 1 x 106 spore/ml will be placed on to aforementioned amended (and non-amended) PDA or MM.
-Then spore germination rate (and formation of appressorium) will be determined using microscope (40x and 100x objectives, Nikon Eclipse Ci, Nikon, Inc.).
+Then spore germination rate (and formation of appressorium) will be determined using a microscope (40x and 100x objectives, Nikon Eclipse Ci, Nikon, Inc.).
 The observation will be made at 6 hours after inoculation, and 25 spores will be examined per drop (i.e., 100 spores will be examined per isolate per run).
 Percent germination and relative germination inhibition rate will be determined.
 The assays will be conducted three times.
-Data from mycelium growth and spore germination rate will be analyzed using linear (PROC REG) or non-linear (PROC NLIN) or other methods such as beta model [8] regression to determine EC50 (Effective Concentration to inhibit 50% of sample) and EC90.
+Data from mycelium growth and spore germination rate will be analyzed using linear (PROC REG) or non-linear (PROC NLIN) or other methods such as beta model [8] regression to determine EC50 (Effective Concentration to inhibit 50% of the sample) and EC90.

-Progresses made: In 2016, we have begun the testing of various minimal nutrient broths for compatibility with the AB dye, commercial fungicides, and Colletotrichum species.
+Progress made: In 2016, we have begun the testing of various minimal nutrient broths for compatibility with the AB dye, commercial fungicides, and Colletotrichum species.
 Additionally, method modifications to produce consistent mycelial quantities have been tested.
-The new method for assembling mycelial wells is to distribute a 10^5 conidial suspension (process described above) into test wells and seal the plates.
+The new method for assembling mycelial wells was to distribute a 105 conidial suspension (process described above) into test wells and seal the plates.
 Sealed plates will be incubated with a diurnal light cycle (12 light/ 12 dark) on an orbital shaker.
-Fungicides are then added to the incubated wells after 24 hrs.
-The timing of dye addition has also been reevaluated to account for the time required for fungicide uptake into cells.
-The optimum time frame for dye addition is currently under evaluation.
-Due to the dye's requirement of a 7.5 pH, additional time has been taken to investigate the effects of broth additives for fungal growth inhibition after observing inhibition from sodium bicarbonate.
+Fungicides were then added to the incubated wells after 24 hrs.